aliabbasjaffri/hackzurich-2022/README.md

 - Retrieving, cleaning, aggregating and stitching different datasets together is quite a hard task.
 It is important to understand the sampling rate between different datasets as well as same units of measurement were used.
 - Understanding the target value to learn from an open data for a specific task was again a rigorous task.
 We had to verify that enough data exists in dataset so that training can be effective.

+## What we learned!
+- A significant amount of curated dataset is important to train a ML model for a given task.
+That can be a very hard task if there is not enough data, or not enough valid data.
+- Air quality data must have a valid hypothesis behind its collection.
+It is easier to collect data from anywhere but what does it represent and what would be the impact analysis of that is important to know.